VerzatileDev/Univeristy.5028CEM_TeachingMaterial/Session 7/README.md

 ```

 ## Add a Room

-This is only for the coursework of developing a pool game.
-There are two ways to add a room into the scene.
+### This is only for the coursework of developing a pool game.
+(1)There are three ways to add a room into the scene.
 Create a room (basically just a textured cube) in 3DS Max or blender.
 Then loading it into the OpenGL game.
 Make sure room is big enough to accommodate the pool table and small enough to fit within the viewing frustum defined by the projection matrix.
 Make sure the camera is inside the room.
 The repeatable texture such as wood is a good choice.

-Another way is to create a OpenGL cube from scratch.
+(2)Another way is to create a OpenGL cube from scratch.
 There is a tutorial in week 3.
 But you need to modify the vertex data to include the texture coordinates.
 You can use repeatable texture such as wood to decorate the room.

+(3) Use the Skybox tutorial to create a room and replace skybox texture images with some wood texture images.

 ## Your own project